David-Way/david-way.github.io/content/blog/dark-mode-toggles/dark-mode-toggles.md

 <figcaption>The Android theme controls also allow for scheduling for when a particular theme should be applied</figcaption>
 </figure>

-From a theming perspective, there is nothing unique enough about this site that I should have any reason to think it would be an exception to how a visitor would normally prefer to consume their content.
+From a theming perspective, there is nothing unique enough about this site.
+Nothing that I should have any reason to think it would be an exception to how a visitor would normally prefer to consume their content.
+Users spend most of their time on other websites, so they expect your site to work like all the other sites they already know.
+It's also reasonable for them to expect those sites to honor configuration decisions they have already made.

 Adding a theme toggle to the page adds design redundancy at the cost of complicating a simple feature.
-It's also an extra tab stop for keyboard/screen reader users and an additional eye fixation.
-It's also extra code to maintain.
+It's also an extra tab stop for keyboard/screen reader users and an additional eye fixation as well as extra code to maintain.

 {% blockquote "Antoine de Saint-Exupery.
 (2022).
 Wit & Wisdom.
 The Week, (1413), 21." %}
 …[Perfection is achieved] not when there is nothing left to add, but when there is nothing left to take away.
 {% endblockquote %}

-Maybe, the user will never discover and beam in wonder at the exceptional <span class="u-display:none-when-color-scheme:dark">dark</span><span class="u-display:none-when-color-scheme:light">light</span> theme I toiled away on (a noble sacrifice on my part).
+Maybe, some users will never discover and beam in wonder at the exceptional <span class="u-display:none-when-color-scheme:dark">dark</span><span class="u-display:none-when-color-scheme:light">light</span> theme I toiled away on (a noble sacrifice on my part).

 But maybe, the best theme toggle is the one the user already has.